-What tanks are currently in service with Russia.
-Panzer Division Modern Panzer Troops
+What tanks are currently in service with Russia?
+Tank division Modern tank forces

-The number of tanks in the Russian Federation this year, according to Globalfirepower, is 21.9 thousand, more than in other countries of the world.
-The Ministry of Defense predicts to bring the share of new equipment to 70% by 2027.
+The number of tanks in the Russian Federation this year, according to Globalfirepower’s estimate of 21.9 thousand, is more than in other countries of the world.
+The Ministry of Defense predicts that by 2027 the share new technology up to 70%.

 The potential of the Russian Federation among the strongest armies in the world

-Do not be surprised that there are much more tanks in Russia than in any country in the world.
+It should not be surprising that Russia has many more tanks than any country in the world.
 The Russian Federation has the longest land border.
-Not to mention the fact that the wars of the last two centuries the country has waged mainly on its own territory.
-The RF Armed Forces relied heavily on tank troops.
+Not to mention the fact that the country fought wars of the last two centuries mainly on its own territory.
+The RF Armed Forces relied heavily on tank forces.

-At the heart of the Russian tank forces are vehicles that have proven themselves in all the notable conflicts of recent decades.
-The T-14 "Armata" will be adopted very soon, the latest model of armored vehicles is already undergoing military tests.
+The Russian tank forces are based on vehicles that have proven themselves in all significant conflicts of recent decades.
+Very soon the T-14 “Armata” will be put into service, newest model armored vehicles are already passing military tests.

 The US M1 Abrams have been in service for a little less than a quarter of a century – the vast majority in the US Army.

-About the T-72, T-80 and T-90 vehicles, which form the basis of the armament of the Russian army, the official website of the Ministry of Defense reports.
+The official website of the Ministry of Defense reports about the T-72, T-80 and T-90 vehicles, which form the basis of the armament of the Russian Army.
 True, the quantitative parameters of each model, of course, are not mentioned.
 According to independent sources, there are no more than 14 thousand of them.

-The armored vehicle of the new generation "Armata" with its appearance launched the course for enhanced equipment of military units with new products.
-About 2,300 "Armat" will appear in the troops according to the plans of the Ministry of Defense of the Russian Federation.
-By the way, the serial machines received for testing differ from the previously presented prototypes: a number of components and assemblies have been replaced with them, and new systems have also appeared.
+The new generation armored vehicle "Armata" with its release launched a course towards enhanced equipment military units new products About 2,300 Armatas will appear in the military according to the plans of the Russian Ministry of Defense.
+By the way, the production vehicles received for testing differ from the previously presented prototypes: a number of components and assemblies have been replaced, and new systems have also appeared.

-But the earlier generations of the T-80 and T-90 armored vehicles have not completely outlived their usefulness.
+But the earlier generations of T-80 and T-90 armored vehicles have not completely outlived their usefulness.

 Source: "Army Bulletin"

-A variety of sources assess the equipment of this military equipment in different ways.
-It can be confidently stated that no one, except for the military department, will name their real number.
+A variety of sources give different assessments of the equipment of this military equipment.
+We can confidently say that no one except the military department will name their actual number.

 Table 2.
 Number of tanks in Russia